barisalan00/sp2025-migration/README.md

 ## Project Overview

-We focus on all English‐language speeches by Turkish President Erdoğan (2014–2025), web‐scraped from the official presidency website.
-After manually annotating a balanced sample, we train:
+I focus on all English‐language speeches by Turkish President Erdoğan (2014–2025), web‐scraped from the official presidency website.
+After manually annotating a balanced sample, I train:

 * **Logistic Regression + TF–IDF**
   (with spaCy/NLTK preprocessing & SMOTE)